niallpaterson/mk-js-webapp/README.md

 You will be prompted for the name of your application.
 Input the name, hit enter, and grab a coffee while the scripts run ☕️.

-The structure of applications build by the script is:
+The structure of applications built by the script is:

 ```
 root